Julie Freeman, PhD

 - TED Senior Fellow.
 2013-present

-- A philosopher of science – also known as survivor of a PhD from the School of Electronic Engineering & Computer Science at Queen Mary, University of London titled Defining Data as an Art Material.
-I’m part of Media & Arts Technology.
+- A doctor of philosophy.
+Awarded a PhD from the School of Electronic Engineering & Computer Science at Queen Mary, University of London titled Defining Data as an Art Material.
+Part of the Media & Arts Technology DTC.
 Awarded 2018

 - A trainee taxidermist